SulaimanSayyed21/h446Alevel/h446Alevel.md

 http://localhost:3000/login?error=wrong_password
 ```

 - When login procedure is completed, the `dashboard` page is rendered.
 A new template `dashboard.ejs` is created in a `views` folder.
 Also, a new route is created under `route` folder named `dashboard.js` both contents are shown below.
-The contents of dashboad will change with some message and links.
+The contents of dashboard will change with some message and links.

 ```html
 // dashboard.ejs